Pundima-Lakshan/evolution/README.md

 8. Offer a variety of statistics and visualization tools to help players analyze the performance of their virtual organisms and understand the underlying mechanics of natural selection.
 9. Provide an intuitive and user-friendly interface, with clear instructions and tutorials to guide players through the gameplay.

+Design and Implementation Constraints:
+The natural selection game simulation has been designed with a number of constraints in mind to ensure that it is feasible to implement and meets the project's objectives.
+These constraints include:
+1. Top-Down 2D Design: The game will be implemented as a top-down 2D game, rather than a 3D game.
+This design choice was made to simplify the implementation process and reduce development time, while still providing an immersive and engaging experience for players.
+2. Neural Network Implementation: Neural networks are an essential component of the natural selection game simulation and will be implemented using a pre-existing neural network library.
+This will allow for efficient implementation and testing of neural network algorithms and reduce the amount of development time required to implement this functionality.
+3. Limited Multiplayer Support: The game will support multiplayer mode for a total of two to four players via LAN, rather than online multiplayer.
+This was done to simplify the implementation process and reduce the complexity of network programming, while still providing a fun and engaging multiplayer experience for players.
+4. Resource Management: The game will require the efficient management of computational resources, particularly with respect to the use of neural networks.
+Efforts will be made to optimize the code for efficient use of resources and to minimize memory usage, to ensure that the game can be run on a wide range of hardware configurations.
+5. Operating System Compatibility: The game will be developed and tested on Windows 10 and 11 operating systems.
+Efforts will be made to ensure that the game is compatible with other operating systems, but compatibility cannot be guaranteed.

 Neural Network functionalities:

 Initialization: